pvdnborn/pbo-website/_posts/2023-01-24-Win10-Corrupt-Install-Language.md

 date:   2023-01-24 21:00:00 +0100
 categories: Packer, Azure Virtual Desktop, AVD, Windows 10, Windows 10 Multi Session, Install-Language
 ---
 Currently, I'm doing some Microsoft Azure image deployments for Windows 10 Multi-Session 22H2.
 During the automation part, I found an annoying bug that I want to share with you.
-This bug is so irritating that it will corrupt Windows after using the ```install language``` module.
+This bug is so irritating that it will corrupt Windows after using the ```Install-Language``` module.
 You will notice that you can't connect via TCP/IP to the system anymore (including RDP/Bastion).
 Redeployment of the operating system is needed since there is only access via the serial console.

 Multiple people contacted me, facing the same issues since I tweeted about this issue.
-Tweet link: ([https://twitter.com/pvdnborn/status/1615672687199748097](https://twitter.com/pvdnborn/status/1615672687199748097)).
+Tweet link: [https://twitter.com/pvdnborn/status/1615672687199748097](https://twitter.com/pvdnborn/status/1615672687199748097).
 There is a workaround for this issue, which I will describe in this blog too.

 ## Symptoms
 When using the latest marketplace image for Windows 10 Multi Session 22H2: